-There was a significant upturn in housing completions in this monitoring period compared to the previous year.
-This is supplemented by a stock of sites with extant planning permission for housing, with all of the adopted Local Plan housing site allocations coming through the system, either as full planning permissions or resolutions to grant permission subject to finalisation of legal agreements.
+There continues to be an increase in housing completions, with increases year on year since the Covid pandemic in 2020.
+This is supplemented by a stock of sites with extant planning permission for housing, with a number of the Local Plan housing site allocations either with the benefit of planning permission or with construction already underway.

-As regards employment floorspace there was a small net gain this year, with a small stock of sites with extant permission for employment floorspace.
-There also continues to be a small number of offices being converted to residential uses under the Government's national permitted development rights scheme.
+Although there was no employment floorspace gain this year, there remains a small stock of sites with extant permission for employment floorspace.
+However, there also continues to be a small number of offices being converted to residential uses under the Government's national permitted development rights scheme.
 These trends will continue to be monitored and set out in next year's monitoring report.